-- AMF symbiosis protect host plants against detrimental effects caused by drought stress.
+AMF symbiosis protect host plants against detrimental effects caused by drought stress.
 Drought stress is a major agricultural constraint in the semi-arid tropics.
 It is known to have a considerable negative impact on nodule function.
-Drought inhibits photosynthesis and disturbs the delicate mechanism of oxygen control in nodules.
-The latter is essential for active nitrogen fixation. - Several mechanism have been proposed to explain the protection of AMF symbiosis, such as changes in plant hormones, increased leaf gas exchange and photosynthetic rate; direct hyphal water uptake from the soil and transfer to the host plant, enhanced activity of enzymes involved in anti-oxidant defence, nitrate assimilation, enhanced water uptake through improved hydraulic conductivity and increasing leaf

-144 conductance and photosynthetic activity,[20] osmotic adjustment and changes in cell-wall elasticity.
-Often 145 mycorrhizal improvement of drought tolerance occurs via drought avoidance.
+Several mechanism have been proposed to explain the protection of AMF symbiosis, such as changes in plant hormones, increased leaf gas exchange and photosynthetic rate; direct hyphal water uptake from the soil and transfer to the host plant, enhanced activity of enzymes involved in anti-oxidant defence, [19] nitrate assimilation, enhanced water uptake through improved hydraulic conductivity and increasing leaf conductance and photosynthetic activity, [20] osmotic adjustment and changes in cell-wall elasticity.
+Often mycorrhizal improvement of drought tolerance occurs via drought avoidance.